kwaldenphd/bits-bytes/README.md

 Q15: Based on what you see in the hex editor, how large would you expect this file to be in bits and Bytes?

-Q16: Using the hex editor, modify the file, export it to your computer, and open it in a text editor to see the changes that you just made to the file.
-Explain your process in your notebook.
+Q16: Using the hex editor, modify either the hexadecimal values or the character values.
+If modifying the hexadecimal values, note how the characters change.
+If modifying the characters, note how the hexadecimal values change.
+Describe and explain this process in your notebook.

 Q17: Take a look at the text pane, what formatting information can you interpret from the binary code?